hunterirving/matryoshka/readme.md

 }
 ```

-You can also use themes to set custom fonts, etc:
+you can also use themes to set custom fonts, etc:

 ``` css
 :root[data-theme="medieval"] {